mlswg/mls-architecture/draft-ietf-mls-architecture.md

 a larger degree of trust must be placed in a (likely) centralized authentication resource, or on out-of-band processes such as manual verification.

-While this service is often very well protected from external attackers, it might be the case that this service is compromised.
-In such infrastructure, the AS could generate or validate a signature keypair for an identity which is not the expected one.
-Because a user can have many MLS clients running the MLS protocol, it possibly has many signature keypairs for multiple devices.

 > **RECOMMENDATION:**
 > Select the strongest MLS Credential type available among the
 > target members of an MLS group.

+While the Authentication Service is often very well protected from external attackers, it might be the case that this service is compromised.
+In such infrastructure, the AS could validate a (or generate a new) signature keypair for an identity which is not the expected one.
+Because a user can have many MLS clients running the MLS protocol, it possibly has many signature keypairs for multiple devices.
+Note that when a `basic` Credential is used, the Authentication Service also needs an out-of-band mechanism to verify the identity asserted in the Credential.

+With some Authentication Service designs, a private or centralized authority is trusted to validate signature keypairs used in the MLS protocol.
+This is typically the case in some of the biggest messaging infrastructures.

 In the case where an adversarial keypair is generated for a specific identity, an infrastructure without any transparency mechanism or out-of-band